Workday — Workforce Scheduling Mobile

 Frontline workers struggle with inconsistent schedules, understaffing, and burnout—leading to rising turnover.
 As employees prioritize work-life balance and job satisfaction, businesses need a way to support flexible work arrangements to attract and retain talent in a tight labor market.

-As the mobile designer, I led design efforts across the employee and manager mobile apps, partnering with Jared Hirata, who owned the manager web experience.
+As the mobile designer, I led design efforts across the employee and manager mobile apps, partnering with another designer who owned the manager web experience.

-We believed that supporting employee needs would ultimately drive greater business efficiency and retention.
+We believed that supporting employee needs would ultimately drive greater business efficiency, retention, and engagement.
 To empower frontline workers, we prioritized giving them greater autonomy over their schedules.

 At the same time, we prioritized developing Workday's first AI engine to generate optimal schedules—factoring in employee needs to improve satisfaction, while reducing schedule creation time so managers can focus on more strategic tasks.